 An example of this pattern is the long-time struggle to address racism within the Presbytery and the denomination.
 The PC(USA) has made efforts to address and examine the issue of racism for several decades through policy development, theological reflection, and committee/commission creation.
 The Presbytery has also taken important actions in addressing racism through education, workshops, and through the work of the Committee on Representation (COR).
 The PSF COR is combined with the Nominating Committee (NOM/COR), despite the Book of Order stating, “A committee on representation should not be merged with another committee or made a subcommittee of another committee,” (Book of Order; G-3.0103 Participation and Representation).
 This is direct evidence about the priority (or lack thereof) given to the work of COR by the PSF.
 Finally, the work of T-CARE (Truth Commission Assessing Race Equity), is an example of yet another effort to address the issue of racism through the establishment of a committee and the writing of a report.
 All the words written in a report and spoken at any number of committee meetings are meaningless until substantive action is taken.
 The PSF continues to await substantive action on issues of racial justice.

-Power Pattern 6: Scarcity Culture In Stewardship
+Power Pattern 6: Scarcity Culture in Stewardship

 The sixth pattern that was observed was the consistent expression of a culture of scarcity, particularly as related to financial resources and property assets.
 A culture of scarcity is when the focus is on what one does not have instead of what one has.
 An inordinate amount of time and attention is given to calculating what we are lacking rather than our abundance.
 A scarcity mindset is identified as a characteristic of white supremacy as it reflects the mindset of the importance of competing for limited/scarce resources with others.
 “Adopting a scarcity mindset leads us to believe we must make the most money via the cheapest means, thus exploiting the labor of others, which often ends up being the labor of the most marginalized and oppressed within society,” (Asare 2022), a scarcity mindset culture is being competitive versus collaborative.